dladowitz/ladowitz/README.md

-Portfolio and resume of recent works http://www.ladowitz.com
+Portfolio and resume of recent works: http://www.ladowitz.com